Atlas Copco Air Compressors in Scotland

 These figures are approximate and can vary based on the specific brand, model, and usage conditions of the tools.
 It’s important to note that some tools, like air sanders, may have variable air consumption rates depending on the task at hand.
 Tools with adjustable speed or torque settings may also have varying air consumption rates based on the selected setting.

-When selecting an air compressor for your tools, it’s crucial to consider the cumulative air consumption of all the tools you plan to use simultaneously.
+When selecting an air compressor for your tools, it is crucial to consider the cumulative air consumption of all the tools you plan to use simultaneously, as well as their required duty cycle (how often they run).
 The compressor should be sized to meet or exceed the total air demand to ensure proper operation.
-It’s also worth adding on approx 10-20% to this figure to account for leaks developing over time.
+It is also worth adding approximately 10–20% to this figure to account for leaks that may develop over time.
 Using a compressor that is too small may lead to insufficient air supply, resulting in low pressure and reduced tool performance.
 Conversely, using a larger compressor can provide more versatility and accommodate a wider range of tools, but is likely consume more energy and cost more to run.

 FAD is typically expressed in units like cubic feet per minute (CFM) or liters per minute (LPM) and represents the flow rate of compressed air as if it were at atmospheric conditions (usually at sea level) and at a specific temperature and pressure.
 This value helps users understand how much compressed air they can expect to receive from a compressor for their various tools and applications.